 Where to stay in Coron: Our first day, we booked Hotel Corto del Mar (remember to use the discount on this link!) and they organized a free transfer from the airport.
 The airpot is in the north of the island, and the hotel and all places of interest are in the south, the ride takes around 40 minutes.
 We arrived to the hotel around 9am, checked in and asked them to organize a private boat that costed 50€ for both of us.
 This includes someone picking you up from the hotel, taking you to the local market so you can buy food you like, a captain, a cook, a guide and snorkel equipment.
 I would always recommend getting a private tour, so you can be flexible with time and enjoy at your own pace.
 Keep in mind that each place you visit has an entrance fee that goes from 2-5€ per person.

 What to do in Coron: there are 3 island hopping tours in Coron that are totally customizable (if you go on a private boat), and I recommend doing all of them.
-We only did the first tour and I regret it!
 Its important to consider that Coron doesn’t have a pretty beach at all, the port is ugly and dirty and the island is quite rocky.
-So everyday that you spend there is best to take a boat and do a tour.
-They are designed based on distance:
+Check out my guide for island hopping in Coron.

 Our second day on the island we visited Kayangan Lake at sunrise, and Barracuda Lake.
 We were completely alone for half an hour or so, and it was pure magic.
 There is a silence that’s difficult to explain, everything is so peaceful, the water is so clear that makes it unreal, underwater is like a moonscape.
 It’s easy to believe all the stories the locals tell about the lakes.